 - 1. It shall be an exclusive right of employees who are members of the SEA and who are covered by this Agreement pursuant to Article I. B.1 of this Agreement, within thirty (30) days of employment and/or actively going to work, to sign and deliver to the SEA an assignment authorizing payroll deduction of membership dues and/or fees in the SEA and to state and national organizations with which it is affiliated.
-The authorization shall then be submitted to the SPS Payroll Services by the SEA.
-The SPS Payroll Services shall process the authorization to make it effective at the earliest payroll period, and no later than forty-five (45) days after submission of the authorization by the SEA to the SPS Payroll Services.
-This authorization shall be on a continuing basis.
+The authorization shall be submitted to the SPS Payroll Services by the SEA.
+The SPS Payroll Services shall process the authorization to make it effective at the earliest payroll period, and no later than thirty (30) days after submission of the authorization by the SEA to the SPS Payroll Services.
+This authorization may be on a continuing basis.
 A table of prorated annual dues and/or fees shall be supplied by the SEA to the SPS Payroll Services for use with new employees who join the corps during the year. - 2.
-Authorization by employees for dues and/or fees to the SEA shall continue in effect unless the authorization is revoked by formal notice in writing that is delivered to the SPS Payroll Services by the certificated employee who will also deliver or mail a copy of the formal written revocation to the SEA.
-The revocations of dues deductions may be made at the end of the SEA's dues period on 10/01 of each year and/or at the end of the Agreement. - a.
-The SEA's authorization of payroll deduction form shall clearly state that it shall be understood by the employee signing the authorization that continuation of dues and/or fees deductions and maintenance of membership is a binding condition for authorizing payroll deduction and that exceptions during the year will be based on hardship or emergency and shall be adjudicated by the SEA.
+Authorization by employees for dues and/or fees to the SEA shall continue in effect unless the authorization is revoked-by notification in writing to WEA by the employee.
+SEA will notify SPS Payroll Services that a member has revoked their membership.
+The Association's "authorization of payroll deduction" form shall clearly state that it shall be understood by the employee signing the authorization that continuation of dues and/or fees, deductions and maintenance of membership are required conditions for authorizing payroll deduction. - a.
+The SEA's authorization of payroll deduction form shall clearly state that it shall be understood by the employee signing the authorization that continuation of dues and/or fees deductions and maintenance of membership is a binding condition for authorizing payroll deduction and that authorization of any payroll deduction is voluntary on the part of the employee.